A Step-by-Step Guide to Landing Your First Enterprise Client

 Early adopters frequently negotiate with startups, giving them (and their in-house lawyers) a greater understanding of technology advancements and how they should be represented in the contract.
 Additionally, it implies that startups are a priority, which impacts the allocation of resources, timelines, and the internal pressure to close the sale.

 Additionally, avoid choosing your first enterprise client from a highly regulated industry.
-If it is outside your core market, this includes the insurance, healthcare, banking, etc. industries.
+If it is outside your core market, this includes the insurance, manufacturing, healthcare, banking, etc. industries.
 Suppose you are a startup in the insurance technology industry.
 In that case, you should not waste your time on an early adopter online retailer, but if you have the option to forego marketing to a regulated consumer initially, do so.

 The risks you will be required to face with a regulated business will probably be higher, and they could result in liabilities you are not financially prepared to handle.
 Launching your product in one department within the company and expanding its adoption across the entire organization is another suggestion that fits into this category.